Apicectomy

 Who is suitable for an apicectomy?

-After your initial consultation, our experienced dental team will be in the best position to determine whether you present as a suitable case for an apicectomy procedure as we seek to provide the highest quality care to look after your long term oral health and teeth.
+After your initial consultation, our experienced dental team will be in the best position to determine whether you present as a suitable case for an apicectomy procedure as we seek to provide the highest quality care to look after your long-term oral health and teeth.

 Apicectomy is usually considered the next necessary step if both the original root canal treatment and root canal re-treatment have not been fully successful.
-Patients who have had a root canal treatment and re-treatment fail, usually have an apicectomy recommended to them in order to try reduce pain from root inflammation and to avoid an extraction.
+Patients who have had a root canal treatment and re-treatment fail, usually have an apicectomy recommended to them in order to try to reduce pain from root inflammation and to avoid an extraction.
 This continuation of discomfort and infection at the root can sometimes be caused not just by treatment failure but by other factors such as new tooth decay or damage/trauma to the canal area.
-However, the most common cause for a residual infection is the failure the clean and to disinfect the tip of the root.
+However, the most common cause of a residual infection is the failure the clean and disinfect the tip of the root.

 If you’re still feeling pain and have an obvious inflammation or infection surrounding the root canal, our endodontist will examine the area and assess whether you’re suitable for an apicectomy as supposed to an extraction.

-Root canal treatment fees Front tooth | from £600 |
+Root canal treatment fees | |

-Emergency root canal treatment | £250 |
+Emergency root canal treatment | from £250 |

-Front tooth retreatment | from £800 |
+Front tooth retreatment | from £1000 |

-Premolar retreatment | from £1,100 |
+Premolar retreatment | from £1,300 |

-Molar retreatment | from £1,400 |
+Molar retreatment | from £1,600 |

-Review X-ray | £120 |
+Review X-ray | from £120 |

 Are you ready to restore your smile?